ChetanMotghare/ChetanMotghare/README.md

 - 👋 Hi, I’m @ChetanMotghare
 - 👀 I’m interested in CryptoTrading and Finding Bugs in software
-- 🌱 I’m currently learning Automation Testing (Java + Selenium )
+- 🌱 I’m currently working as Automation Tester
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ChetanMotghare/ChetanMotghare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.